Skip to content

 );

-let p = pointer();
+let p = pointer::get();

-let canvas_bounds = bounds::canvas();
+let screen_bounds = bounds::screen();

-let buttons = canvas_bounds
+let buttons = screen_bounds

 .height(32)